jbequ5/SAGE-Enigma-Subnet/SYNAPSE-Deep-Dive.md

 This is the People’s Intelligence Layer — built by the many, owned by the many, and designed so that the people who build it are the ones who win.

----

-This is the complete, ready-to-use markdown file.
-It is deep, technically accurate, and emphasizes value creation and the accelerating flywheel with Enigma models.

-Would you like me to:
-- Draft the root README navigation that ties all four documents together?
-- Create a short one-page system summary?
-- Or move on to anything else?

-Let me know how you'd like to proceed.
-The documentation suite is now in excellent shape.How the